 Traditional Chicken Stew

-The Zim chicken stew is another favourite ( because who doesn’t like chicken ?).
-This meal is a delicious chicken-flavoured tomato sauce.
-The combination of all the spices makes the stew burst with flavours.
+The Zim chicken stew is another favorite (because who doesn’t like chicken?).
+This meal is a delicious chicken-flavored tomato sauce.
+The combination of all the spices makes the stew burst with flavors.
 Best eaten with rice.

 Last but not the least is Muboora.
 It is a pumpkin soup that’s cooked with tomato sauce.
 It can be cooked with peanut butter or fresh cream.
 Muboora can be eaten with Sadza and any roasted meat of choice.

 The ingredient used in making this is pumpkin leaves.
 Interestingly enough, preparing this is in fact, very easy.